Uweklaus/esp8266-windowshades/README.md

 Connect the components, but be aware the high voltage!!!
 So don t do if you are not a professional.

 Finally, upload code from this repository to your ESP8266 module.

+Do not forget to change the password for the AP in the ino file and the standard SSID and password in the settings.h file.

 Check out the [Homebridge plugin](https://github.com/uweklaus/homebridge-esp8266-windowshades).
 It was created to allows you to integrate your ESP8266 module with Apple HomeKit platform and Siri.